SynaLinks/documentation/docs/examples/dynamic-call-agent.md

 (is_successfully_called)-[:YES]->(end)
 ```

-In addition to that, the [Primitives Pack](https://github.com/SynaLinks/primitives-pack) have been added to add basic functionnalities to the agent.

-You can find the complete implementation in the following [repository](https://github.com/SynaLinks/dynamic-call-agent)

-Do not hesitate to modify the prompt to fit your usecase and LLM.
+Do not hesitate to modify the prompt to fit your usecase.